jvvyas/Final-Project/README.md

 - **Database Storage**: PostgreSQL is the database we intend to use, and we will integrate pgAdmin to display the data.

-- **Machine Learning**: Machine Learning
-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup uses a 75-25 split.
-Machine learning models used include:
+- **Machine Learning**: SciKitLearn is the ML library we'll be using to create a classifier.
+We will split the data into training and testing datasets using a 75-25 split setup.
+Afterwards, we will use several classification models to validate our machine learning as listed below.
-     - Logistic Regression
-     - SVM
-     - Decision Tree
-     - Random Forest
-     - Gradient Boosting
+     - Decision Tree: This algorithm is able to take in multiple features and predict non-binary, discrete outcomes.
+     - Random Forest: Similar to the Decision Tree model, Random Forest is also able to predict non-binary outcomes taking multiple factors into consideration.
+However, instead of a single tree, Random Forest divies data into random samples from which several smaller trees are created.
+Th smaller feature groupings will result in weaker individual trees, but combined will help prevent overfitting wich is common with single, complex decision trees.
+     - Gradient Boosting: This ensemble machine learning method also combines weaker learners into a single, stronger model by sequentially training and evaluating one small decision tree--called a stump--then adding another stump to minimize the evaluated errors, and repeating the process.

 - **Dashboard**:  Flask will be used for the final report and integrated with TABLEAU for a fully functioning and interactive dashboard.
 Finally, the finished data visualizations will be hosted on Google Slides.